xenenon/xenenon/README.md

 - 👋 Hi, I’m @xenenon
 - 👀 I’m interested in coding and security
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning Python, Java and SQL
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me on Mastadon: xenenon@infosec.exchange